Patricia Blessing Assistant Professor

 Ph.D., Princeton University 2012

-The complex historiographical issues at stake in that project are at the center of Blessing’s articles on the emergence of Islamic art history as a separate field of study beginning in the late nineteenth century.
+Blessing has written several articles on the emergence of Islamic art history.
 Initially, the focus of mostly European scholars was classifying Islamic art as Persian, Arab, and Turkish, categories defined in ethnic and racial terms.
-After World War I, narratives shifted towards the justification of national boundaries and political ideologies of new nation states in the Middle East, based on cultural homogeneity.
-Deployed by local government officials and scholars alike, these narratives were soon adopted by international researchers even though the earlier framework persisted at least into the 1940s.
-Examining these issues, Blessing has written on the historiography of medieval Islamic architecture in Turkey, Iran, and Armenia – countries divided by borders and historical events since World War I, but closely connected throughout the Middle Ages.
+After World War I, narratives shifted towards national boundaries and political ideologies of new nation states, based on cultural homogeneity.
+Deployed by local government officials and scholars alike, these narratives were soon adopted by international researchers.
+Blessing has written on the historiography of medieval Islamic architecture in Turkey, Iran, and Armenia – countries divided by borders since World War I, but closely connected throughout the Middle Ages.

 Blessing’s teaching interests include the multi-sensory experience of spaces and objects; medieval and early modern Islamic architecture; transcultural approaches to medieval art, the politics of urban space in the modern Middle East; heritage preservation and Islamic archaeology; and style as a tool of art historical investigation.